kubernetes/community/keps/sig-apps/0012-20180522-deployment-inplace-update.md

 ## Motivation
 Today, Deployment controller, while doing rolling update, will teardown all the pods and then recreate all the pods.
 This approach works in most cases but has several limitations:
 * The re-created pod may be allocated onto different nodes, but certain pods depend on local state on the node.

+    For example: some pods have persistent state in local storage.
+    Especially when we do high pressure with very large scale testing, we may go through several rounds of upgrades.
+If the pods randomly run on any nodes, the network environment is not consistent, it becomes hard to guarantee a stable result.
 * The new pod may not be allocated due to resources taken by other pods.
+Preemption can mitigate this situation, but this introduces an extra scheduling loop that can be avoided.
 * The IP address may be changed due to the pod is re-created, but we want fixed IP across container upgrades.

+    It is true that pods in Kubernetes don't have sticky IPs by default.
+In the scenario where the node fails, we implemented a CNI plugin to ensure that the new pod allocated still get the same ip address.

 ## Goals